Saptarishi-S/SEPM-Project/README.md

 ##### Admin needs to login using admin credential to get access to admin panel, means only authenticated admin can access Admin Panel.
 Admin can navigate to different pages like Dashboard, Products, Users, Orders and Sales through Sidebar nav.
 - In Dashboard page admin can view Total Products, Total Orders, Total Users and Sales Ratio.
 - In Products page admin can add, edit, delete and view product’s details.
-- In Users page admin can view all user’s details.
+- In Users page admin can view all user’s detaidsfbjsdbfb
 - In Orders page admin can view all orders and its details and admin can also update order status like pending order, dispatched order, delivered order and return order.
 - In Sales page admin can view product-wise revenue and admin can also view all orders grouped by products.<br/><br/>
 ##### Other than admin panel if user is not admin then user can also visit E-commerce website.